Inside: Where to look for career training that will help you change careers and live the life you love.

 To get a little meta for a moment, Digital Course Academy is another online course that helps you learn how to create your own profitable online course!

-Don’t worry, I’m not going to starting yelling “Drop and give me 20!”
+Don’t worry, I’m not going to start yelling “Drop and give me 20!”

 (Unless you want to become a fitness instructor in which case, head over to these fitness instructor programs!)